oddballteam/hiring-challenges/ai-ml-engineer/README.md

         )

     def chat_with_bot(self, prompt: str) -> str:
-        """Send a chat request to Amazon Bedrock."""
+        """Send a chat request to Amazon Bedrock and ensure we get a response"""
-        # No rate limiting protection
         try:
-            # Make multiple rapid requests without any delay
+            # Make multiple attempts to get a response
-            for _ in range(5):  # Potential rate limiting issue
+            for _ in range(5):
                 request_body = {
                     "prompt": prompt,
                     "max_tokens": 500,